 About Us

-Originally from Mid Wales, she has spent the last 13 years working abroad in the Far East, where she started her own Chinese education company, and in East Africa where she worked in international development in the field of vocational skills development, online learning and teacher training.
+Originally from Mid Wales, she spent 14 years working in the Far East, where she had her own Chinese education company, as well as working for the Chinese government providing the female voice for the Gaokao, Zhongkao and CET English listening tests.
+In East Africa she worked in international development for the Swiss Government in the field of online learning and teacher training as before that, for The Open University of Tanzania where she set up the country’s first paid internship scheme.

-She teaches master’s students at the University of Manchester, as well as producing social media marketing plans and content for local businesses.
+She is self-employed, teaches master’s students at the University of Manchester, as well as technical projects for local businesses.
 Her interests include technology, football (Aston Villa and Wrexham), writing, cooking and travel.

 Pete Johnson was inspired by pirate radio in 1964, to build amps and disco gear and purely by chance, one of his tapes found its way to the new BBC Radio Manchester.